juliachu216/516-Project-Website/_posts/2019-11-4-analysis.md

 2. Support Vector Machine - Use GridSearchCV to find the best parameters in suport vector machine.

 3. Neural Network - Create a neural network model with 9 hidden layers, and the output layer is 2 classes (binary classification, 0 or 1).
+When trainning the model, it iterats on the data in batches of 8 samples and 100 of epochs.

 [Classification python notebook in Jupyter](https://nbviewer.jupyter.org/github/juliachu216/ABE-516X-Project/blob/master/analysis/Classification.ipynb)